An Ultimate Guide to 2025 DELF & DALF Exam

 The number of candidates exceeds 40,000 yearly, and it keeps rising year after year.

-Besides Alliance Française centers, hundreds of universities, embassies, consulates, and language schools work as official exam centers.
+In addition to Alliance Française centers, hundreds of universities, embassies, consulates, and language schools are official exam centers.

 DELF Exam Centers in India